Sago the Staple Food of the Indigenous People in Wondama Bay which is an important tourist destination in West Papua province of Indonesia.

 |How the sago starch was extracted from its pith using traditional tools|

 Traditionally sago starch is extracted from the pith inside the trunk of an adult sago tree which is ready to be harvested.
-Usually, a family who is going to harvest sago will prepare the tools such as machete, axe, bucket, filter, and hoe pounder, or sago pith chopper to rasp the sago pith.
+Usually, a family who is going to harvest sago will prepare tools such as machete, axe, bucket, filter, and hoe pounder, or sago pith chopper to rasp the sago pith.

 Most of the families in Wondama regency have replaced the traditional hoe or pith chopper with grating machine.

 The area around the sago tree will be cleared.
 The trunk will also be cleaned.
-After a simple prayer to praise God and ask protection during the sago processing works, the sago tree is cut and felled.
+After a simple prayer to praise God and ask for protection during the sago processing works, the tree is cut and felled.
 The trunk is cleaned from vines, spikes, and leaves.
 The trunk is split lengthwise.
-The pith can be rasped by using the traditional hoe pounder or by grating machine.
+The pith can be rasped by using the traditional hoe pounder or by a grating machine.

 The rasped pith is then kneaded and washed with water where sago starch is removed from its coarse fiber.
 The water containing sago starch will pass through a screen and channeled to a settling container where the sago starch is collected and the excess water is removed.

-Sago starch in the container made of leaves will carried home.
+Sago starch in the container made of leaves will be carried home.
 Some is sold in the market, and given to relatives.
 Some is used for family consumption.
 Sago starch as staple food is cooked to make papeda or baked to make bread and biscuits.
-Dried sago flour can be kept for longer period ot time and transported to other villages and towns.
+Dried sago flour can be kept for longer period of time and transported to other villages and towns.